Southern Pacific Shasta Division Engineering Department Maps from Shasta Division Archives:.................................

 Unless otherwise noted, these drawings were scanned from linen originals of varying length and size.
 The originals of entries denoted as (LL) are of roughly letter or legal size paper.

-• Deetz 1910-12-00 "Spur To Old Rock Crusher on Black Butte - Mountain Showing Right of Way to be acquired from McCloud R.R.R.
+• "Diez" 1910-12-00 "Spur To Old Rock Crusher on Black Butte - Mountain Showing Right of Way to be acquired from McCloud R.R.R.
 Co." - brownprint - Whether the tracks were laid earlier on right of way leased from MRRR is unclear.

 • Deetz 1920-01-00 "Spur to Old Rock Crusher on Black Butte Mountain" - blueprint contour map - Bisecting the balloon track is the California State Highway, later U. S. 99 and now Summit Road.
 Bumps in Summit Road's pavement suggest that the rails re still there.
 I-5 currently lays to the immediate map right of the road, while Truck Village (where a dealer displays a multitude of brightly colored commercial tanker trucks) is situated at the site of the old rock crusher.
 The quarry site behind is quite evident today.